NetworkedPlanet/website/_posts/2016-02-29-linked-data-101-querying.md

 ![SPARQL Get triples using a particular value]({{page.imgdir}}pol-filter-val1.png){: width="750px" .img-medium .img-responsive .center-block .bordered-image}

-This brings back 12 records, but as you can see we only have their identifiers, in order to return more information about those resources we need to specify more in the query.
+This brings back 12 records, but as you can see we only have their identifiers (the predicate and object part of the triples have been supplied in the query), in order to return more information about those resources we need to ask for more in the query.

 <pre>
 SELECT *